 Where a regular employee is unable to work due to illness, disability, quarantine or an accident for which compensation is not payable under the Workers Compensation Act, 100% pay for the first six (6) working days' absence in any one year shall be received.

-After all sick days are utilized in any given calendar year, the employee shall receive seventy (70%) percent of their regular pay for a period not to exceed one hundred twenty (120) calendar days or one hundred eighty (180) calendar days if denied LTD (see Article 22 (iv)) from the first day of the last absence.

-Employees who use all or part of their sick leave days in a year shall have their sick leave entitlement reinstated in full the following year.
+After the sixth day the employee shall receive 66 2/3% of their regular pay for a period not to exceed one hundred twenty (120) calendar days from the first day of the last absence.
+Employees who use all or part of their six (6) working days in a year shall have the entitlement reinstated in the following year.